semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ###### The Snowball analyzer

 The last analyzer I want to talk about is the **snowball analyzer**.
 This analyzer is like the ugly duckling of ready-to-use analyzers.
 It is using a stemming algorithm, and the token stream resulting is made with root words.
 Let's take an example.
-Analyzing `King's Landing` with the **snowball analyzer** will result in a stream of two tokens : `king` and
+Analyzing `King's Landing` with the **snowball analyzer** will result in a stream of two tokens: `king` and
 `land`.
 What we have here is a loss of data.
 Indeed, `landing` has been transformed into `land`, its root word.

 ##### Configuring Indices Mapping with Analyzers